 Timothy Smith has held the position of 2nd Trombone with the Buffalo Philharmonic Orchestra since 2009, and is currently serving as Acting Bass Trombone.
 Prior to joining the BPO, Tim performed with the San Diego Symphony and Opera, and also the Jacksonville Symphony.
-Mr. Smith has also appeared with the Chicago Symphony, San Francisco Symphony, Cleveland Orchestra, Toronto Symphony, Boston Pops, Lyric Opera of Chicago, Saint Paul Chamber Orchestra, Grant Park Symphony, Baltimore Symphony, Cincinnati Symphony and Opera, Sun Valley Summer Symphony, Rochester Philharmonic, Virginia Symphony, Chicago’s Music of the Baroque, and many ensembles throughout greater Chicago.
+Mr. Smith has also appeared with the Chicago Symphony, San Francisco Symphony, Cleveland Orchestra, Toronto Symphony, Dallas Symphony, Boston Pops, Lyric Opera of Chicago, Saint Paul Chamber Orchestra, Grant Park Symphony, Baltimore Symphony, Cincinnati Symphony and Opera, Sun Valley Summer Symphony, Rochester Philharmonic, Virginia Symphony, Chicago’s Music of the Baroque, and many ensembles throughout greater Chicago.

 Internationally, Mr. Smith has performed in Germany, Ireland, Canada, Mexico, and the Dominican Republic with orchestras and chamber ensembles alike.
 In the chamber music realm, Tim was a founding member of the Second City Brass Quintet, as well as the CT3 Trombone Quartet, winners of the 2005 ITA International Trombone Quartet Competition.
 Additionally, he has performed with the Bach Week of Evanston festival, International Contemporary Ensemble, Great Lakes Trombone Choir, and Buffalo Chamber Players.
 He is also a member of the chamber group Tres Bone, a trombone trio based out of Maryland.